 Phillies Announce Spring Training Non-Roster Invitees

-The Phillies have signed the following five players to minor league contracts with invitations to major league spring training as non-roster invitees:
+The Phillies have invited the following 16 players to major league spring training as non-roster invitees: